aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/_index.md

 lastmod: 2021-11-09
 ---

 Welcome to the "Converting between Formats" guides!
 The main highlight of Aspose.HTML is the conversion feature.
 Converting between formats is required for various reasons: to work in a familiar, convenient format or to take advantage of different formats for specific tasks.

-To start work with Aspose.HTML for .NET, please download the latest package from GitHub, or open NuGet package manager,  search for Aspose.HTML and run the following command at NuGet Console Interface:
-{{< highlight java >}}
-PM> Install-Package Aspose.Html
-{{< /highlight >}}
+So, Aspose.HTML for .NET offers several ways to convert between formats.

 ## **A Few Ways to Convert files**